owaspsamm/dashboard-webapp/README.md

     NOTE:: If you successfully ran the sql script (samm.sql) earlier, expect to see a stack trace from server2 attempting to update the database.
 This should be fine as those entries are already in the database.

-6) To run the angular app, go to the parent directory `/src` and run `ng serve` in cmd.
+6) To run the angular app, go to the parent directory `/src` and run `ng serve --port 4208` in cmd.
 (Do not close this terminal)
-7) Open browser and navigate to `http://localhost:4200/`.
+7) Open browser and navigate to `http://localhost:4208/`.
 The app will automatically reload if you change any of the source files.

 ## Default User Credentials
 Normal User Credentials - Can update scores for the business functions and security practices